happypsyduck/fiatdex-gateway/README.md

 # FiatDex Marketplace
 Github Web Interface: https://happypsyduck.github.io/fiatdex-gateway/#marketplace

-The FiatDex Marketplace is a simple interface to post buy and sell ETH offers.
+The FiatDex Marketplace is a simple interface to post buy and sell DAI offers.
 Users do not need to login and the offer data is stored up to 7 days from posting.
 This requires a centralized service to store offer data as SQLite database.
 Currently that server location is at: http://happypsyduck.mywebcommunity.org/interface/

 Check the database folder to view the server code to setup your own orderbook interface.
 A proxy is used to allow cross site requests at: https://fiatdex-proxy.herokuapp.com/